 Construction of Lancashire Boiler:

 Generally, this boiler consists of a large drum.
 Its diameter can be up to 4-6m and length can be up to 9-10m.
 Normally this drum consists of two fire tube and its diameter is up to 40 percent of the diameter of the shell.
-For this boiler, the water drum is placed over the bricks works.
+For this boiler, the water drum is placed over the brick’s works.
 Where three spaces are created between the drum and the bricks wall.
-First one is at the bottom and the second one is insides.
+The first one is at the bottom and the second one is insides.
 When the boiler is operational, then the flue gases pass through the fire tubes and side and bottom space.

 The great thing for this boiler is that water level inside the drum is always above the side channels of flue gases.
 For this reason, more heat can transfer to the water.
 But the water drum is not completely filled with water.
 Boiler water drum usually half filled with water from the bottom section of drum and the upper half space is for generated steam.
 Generally, the Furnace of this boiler is located at one end of fire tubes which is inside the boiler.